 In giving this opinion, we have relied upon covenants and certifications of facts made by officials of AMP and others contained in the transcript which we have not independently verified.
-We have also relied upon the opinions of AMP's General Counsel for Corporate Affairs and of Taft Stettinius & Hollister LLP, as counsel to AMP, as to the matters contained therein.
+We have also relied upon the opinion of AMP's General Counsel for Corporate Affairs, as to the matters contained therein.
 It is to be understood that the enforceability of the Bonds, the Indenture and all other documents relating to the issuance of the Bonds may be subject to bankruptcy, insolvency, reorganization, moratorium and other laws in effect from time to time affecting creditors' rights, and to the exercise of judicial discretion.
-Capitalized terms not defined herein have the meanings given them in the Official Statement dated November 2, 2017 relating to the offering of the Bonds.
+Capitalized terms not defined herein have the meanings given them in the Official Statement dated November 6, 2019 relating to the offering of the Bonds.